Signs and symptoms of breast cancer

 Possible signs and symptoms of breast cancer can include:

-• pain or discomfort in the breast that does not go away, but this is rare.
+- pain or discomfort in the breast that does not go away – this is rare.

-A lump in the breast is the most common symptom of breast cancer, but most breast lumps are not cancer.
-They are usually lumps either filled with fluid (a cyst) or made up of fibrous and glandular tissue (fibroadenoma).
+A lump in the breast is the most common symptom of breast cancer.
+But most breast lumps are not cancer.
+They are usually filled with fluid and called cysts.
+Or they are made up of connective (fibrous) and glandular tissue and called fibroadenomas.

-But it is very important to get any of these symptoms or anything else that is unusual for you checked by your GP.
+But it is very important to get checked by your GP if you have any of symptoms or notice anything else that is unusual for you.
+If breast cancer is diagnosed and treated early, treatment is more likely to be successful.

-During pregnancy, a woman’s breast tissue changes.
-Sometimes a lump or another breast cancer symptom could be confused with this.
-If you are pregnant and have any of these symptoms, it is important to see your doctor.
-Your symptoms should be checked in the same way as in women who are not pregnant.
+Sometimes a lump or another breast cancer symptom can be confused with normal breast changes that happen during pregnancy.
+If you are pregnant and have breast cancer symptoms, it is important to see your GP.
+Your symptoms should be checked in the same way they would be if you were not pregnant.

 We understand that showing any symptoms of what could be cancer is worrying.
 The most important thing is to speak to your GP as soon as possible.
 We're also here if you need someone to talk to.
 You can: